learning-zone/java-basics/multithreading-questions.md

 * Takes Runnable object as parameter.
 * Returns void.
-* This is used in most of the scenarios.
-Useful when you want to execute a task asynchronously in thread pool but doesn't bother about it's result.
+* Useful when you want to execute a task asynchronously in thread pool but doesn't bother about it's result.
 * Example: Delegating a request (for which no response required) to another service, sending an email.

 **submit()**: